approvals/ApprovalTests.cpp/doc/Namers.md

 The easiest way to create a custom namer is to use a `TemplatedCustomNamer`.

-As well as giving great flexibility, it introduces that ability to run Approval Tests on machines that do not have the source code.
+As well as giving great flexibility, this introduces the ability to run Approval Tests on machines that do not have the source code, such as when doing cross-compilation

 Here is an example: